 There are many misconceptions surrounding drugs and driving, such as the belief that police officers cannot detect drivers who have been smoking cannabis.
 We can now state that this is false!

 False!
-Cannabis affects your ability to drive.
-When you are under the influence of cannabis, you have slower reaction times, more difficulty controlling your trajectory and coordinating movements.
+Like alcohol, cannabis affects your ability to drive.
+When you are under the influence of cannabis, you have slower reaction times, more difficulty controlling your trajectory and coordinating your movements.
 You have a much greater risk of being involved in an accident.

 Cannabis is the same thing as…